 SCARPA is an Italian manufacturer that has been handcrafting footwear since 1938.
 An early bond formed between the company and the local mountaineering culture that eventually led to its currenty position as a market leader.
 SCARPA makes a wide range of quality backcountry ski boots, and we are especially impressed with their Alien series.

-A fixture at the head of any skimo race, the original Alien 1.0 established a new performance-to-weight benchmark.
+A fixture at the head of any skimo race, the original Alien 1.0 established a higher performance-to-weight benchmark.
 It’s difficult to imagine improving on a winner like this, but no one is arguing the reformulation doesn’t do just that.
-We’re calling it th..
+We’re calling it..

 The zombie Alien apocalypse we really wanted has arrived, and it's looking to be a good time.
 Updated and back from the dead, the SCARPA Alien ski boot got some renovations that improve upon the previous model.
 Still the prime choice for the skier who sit..